B1. Number Sense

 Part 1

-Inform students that a place value kit must be prepared.
+Explain to students that today, everyone is going to make a place value kit.
 To do this, give each student 50 sticks, 3 pipe cleaners, and a plastic bag.

 Have students make 3 bundles of 10 sticks and tie each bundle with a pipe cleaner, then keep the 20 sticks that remain untied.